cdapio/cdap/cdap-docs/introduction/source/index.rst

      :stub-columns: 1

      * - Without CDAP
-       - - Find the yarn application ID from the following command
+       - - Find the **YARN** application ID from the command
          - ``yarn application -list | grep "Wise.WiseService"``
-         - Stop the application by running the following command
+         - Stop the application by running the command
          - ``yarn application -kill <application ID>``

      * - Using CDAP